LLNL/ATS/docs/source/ats.rst

    Set the default ``timelimit`` test option.
 TIMELIMIT may be given as an integer number of seconds or a string specification such as '2m', or '3h30m20s'.
 A similar notation can be used for filtering by time limit, such as `-f 'timelimit < "30m"'`.
-Note: Jobs that TIMEOUT are marked as Failed when using Flux.
+Note: Jobs that TIMEOUT are marked as FAIL when using Flux.

 --verbose